Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies

 \section{Related Work}

-Offline reinforcement learning (offline RL, also known as batch RL) studies learning policies from a fixed dataset without further environment interaction~\cite{levine2020offline}.
-With function approximation, a dominant line of work builds on value-function estimation and approximate dynamic programming~\cite{ernst2005tree,munos2007performance,antos2008learning,munos2008finite,farahmand2010error,chen2019information,xie2020q}.
-This value-centric paradigm underlies many practical algorithms~\cite{mnih2013playing} as well as much of the accompanying theory, and provides the standard backdrop for understanding statistical and computational challenges in offline RL.
-See~\cite{jiang2025offline} for a comprehensive survey of the theory and algorithms in offline RL.
+Offline RL studies learning policies from a fixed dataset without further environment interaction~\citep{levine2020offline}.
+With function approximation, a dominant line of work builds on value-function estimation and approximate dynamic programming~\citep{ernst2005tree,munos2007performance,antos2008learning,munos2008finite,farahmand2010error,chen2019information,xie2020q}.
+This value-centric paradigm underlies many practical algorithms~\citep{mnih2013playing} as well as much of the accompanying theory, and provides the standard backdrop for understanding statistical and computational aspects in offline RL.
+See~\citep{jiang2025offline} for a comprehensive survey of offline RL theory.

 A central difficulty in offline RL is \emph{data coverage}.
 Existing guarantees typically impose some form of coverage assumption, which can be broadly categorized into (i) \emph{all-policy} coverage, requiring that the dataset sufficiently covers $d^\pi$ for all policies in a class, and (ii) \emph{single-policy} coverage, which only requires coverage of a particular comparator distribution such as $d^{\pi_\cp}$.
-Algorithmically, two common principles are used to cope with single-policy coverage: behavior regularization, which constrains learned policies to remain close to the behavior distribution~\cite{fujimoto2019off}; and pessimism (or uncertainty-aware optimization), which seeks a policy with the best guaranteed performance over models or value functions consistent with the data~\cite{kumar2020conservative,jin2020provably,rashidinejad2021bridging,xie2021bellman,cheng2022adversarially}.
+Algorithmically, two common principles are used to cope with single-policy coverage: behavior regularization, which constrains learned policies to remain close to the behavior distribution~\citep{fujimoto2019off}; and pessimism (or uncertainty-aware optimization), which seeks a policy with the best guaranteed performance over models or value functions consistent with the data~\citep{kumar2020conservative,jin2020provably,rashidinejad2021bridging,xie2021bellman,cheng2022adversarially}.